Published on February 12th, 20180

 Valentine’s Day Deception: Don’t Fall for These Bad Ads

-In the event that you find yourself the object of someone’s affection, the first thing you need to do is verify that your admirer is in fact a human being — and not a bot that is more interested in getting you to open your wallet than your heart.
+In the event that you find yourself the object of someone’s affection, the first thing you need to do is verify that your admirer is in fact a living, breathing human being — and not a bot that is more interested in getting you to open your wallet than your heart.

 According to a 2014 FTC complaint against an English-based online dating service, some of the “winks” directed at users across the company’s dating sites came not from the profiles of actual people but from the fabricated profiles of computer-generated “Virtual Cupids,” aka bots.
 The flirtations specifically targeted non-paying users who were told to upgrade to paid memberships in order to see who winked at them.
 But even then it was difficult to tell that the profiles were fake, as the only indication that a particular user was in fact a Virtual Cupid came in the form of a scarcely seen symbol (a small “v” encircled by a larger “C”) in the top right corner of profiles:

 Here’s the kicker: While the company, JDI Dating, agreed to pay more than $600,000 to settle the FTC’s allegations, the settlement did not spell the end of its Virtual Cupids program.
 It only required that JDI Dating clearly disclose that not all communications will come from actual people when users first sign up.
 So, when looking for love online, be sure to conduct a thorough review of a user’s profile before engaging further.
 After all, you don’t want to give your love away to just any-botty.